 Under the Company's Articles of Incorporation, cumulative voting to elect directors is not authorized.
-The close of business on September 8, 1995 (the "Record Date") has been fixed by the Board of Directors as the record date for the determination of shareholders entitled to vote at the Annual Meeting.
-There were approximately 400 record holders of the Company's common stock as of that date and the number of shares of common stock outstanding as of that date was 597,625.
+The close of business on September 13, 1996 (the "Record Date") has been fixed by the Board of Directors as the record date for the determination of shareholders entitled to vote at the Annual Meeting.
+There were approximately 420 record holders of the Company's common stock as of that date and the number of shares of common stock outstanding as of that date was 1,231,294.
 On the Record Date, there were 45,454 shares of Series A Preferred Stock outstanding and 71,428 shares of Series B Preferred Stock, all held by one record holder.
 Shares of the Company's common stock, Series A Preferred Stock and Series B Preferred Stock have one vote per share on all matters.
 Under both Maine law and the Company's bylaws, the presence, in person or by proxy, of at least one-half of the outstanding shares of the Company's voting stock entitled to vote is necessary to constitute a quorum at the Annual Meeting.

 With respect to the election of directors, both the bylaws of the Company and Maine law provide that those candidates receiving the greatest number of votes cast at a meeting of shareholders, duly called and at which a quorum is present, shall be deemed elected.
-The bylaws provide that the directors shall be divided into three classes as nearly equal in number as possible with each director to be elected for a three-year term of office to expire at the third succeeding annual meeting of shareholders after their election.
-As a consequence of these provisions and the prior action of the Board of Directors in establishing four as the number of directors to serve until 1998, those four nominees for director receiving the greatest number of votes shall be deemed elected, regardless of whether they receive a majority of the votes cast.
-Abstentions and broker non-votes will be treated as not voting for the election of directors and will have no effect in determining the directors receiving the most affirmative votes.
+The bylaws provide that the directors shall be divided into three classes as nearly equal in number as possible with each director to be elected for a three-year term of office to expire at the third succeeding annual meeting of shareholders after their election, except for directors elected by the Board to fill a vacancy thereon, including a vacancy created by an increase in the number of directors, who serve until the next Annual Meeting of Shareholders.
+As a consequence of these provisions and the prior action of the Board of Directors in increasing the number of directors from 12 to 15, those five nominees for director to serve until 1999, the nominee for director to serve until 1998 and the nominee for director to serve until 1997 receiving the greatest number of votes shall be deemed elected, regardless of whether they receive a majority of the votes cast.
+Abstentions and broker non-votes will be treated as not voting for the election of directors and will have no effect in determining the nominees receiving the most affirmative votes.